EASAC Biosciences and Public Health Programme

 The Biosciences portfolio draws on, and extends, previous EASAC expertise in this broad area, currently covering a range of interests:

+Topics are agreed by EASAC Council on the basis of advice from the Biosciences Steering Panel.
 In each case, the focus is on EU policy needs, but it is recognised that similar issues often arise world-wide and individual projects take account of the global context.
 Frequently, the project remit requires both consideration of the implications of the scientific evidence for policy formulation and the evaluation of the adequacy of the relevant science base.